This page was created in 2002 and last updated 2013 August 22

 You can download a Windows text-only console version of SHRDLU implemented in Common Lisp, or a graphical 3-D version implemented with an extra Java layer.
 Source code is included.
 These files were supplied by Greg Sharp, and were produced by the [university student project] to resurrect SHRDLU.
 Double-click the SHRDLU.BAT file in either version to start running.

 SHRDLU is often described as an initially impressive program that only appears to succeed because of the limited blocks world domain it understands.
 On the other hand, it's hard to find many subsequently implemented projects that were as ambitious or as general as SHRDLU.
 Considering how many applications could benefit from even limited intelligence, why is SHRDLU-style technology still so difficult to find or exploit?
 One popular excuse is that subsequent efforts to generalize SHRDLU techniques were supposedly not fruitful, with the result that SHRDLU-style projects fell out of favor.
 Or perhaps the complexity required in SHRDLU just to attain rudimentary intelligence scared off anyone who might attempt a more sophisticated system, because SHRDLU code already exceeded the design and engineering capabilities of most programmers.
-Creating a robot that understands "pick up anything green, at least three of the blocks, and either a box or a sphere which is bigger than any brick on the table" is not an easy task.
+Creating a program that understands "pick up anything green, at least three of the blocks, and either a box or a sphere which is bigger than any brick on the table" is not an easy task.

 Online MIT documents useful for understanding SHRDLU's internals include Winograd's thesis (subsequently published in book form, with some changes), the Micro-Planner manual and update, the PROGRAMMER manual, and Andee Rubin's flowcharts showing SHRDLU's structure.